watsonfellowship/watson-51/_fellows/yuxi-xia.md

 ---

 Why are plant-based establishments thriving in certain places?
 How are personal identities and social groups formed around plant-based lifestyles?
-Through cities and streets, from home kitchens to restaurants, I shared tastes, textures, colors with plant-based eaters while exploring their foodscapes: the places, people, processes, and meanings woven into every meal.
+From home kitchens to restaurants, I learned from plant-based eaters while exploring their foodscapes.
+I explored the motivations for plant-based to understand how we can advance ethical consumption.